Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 There were so many amazing experiences as a result of working with veterinarians and I used to share them with my mother.
 She finally said, “Amy, you’ve got to write those stories down!”

 And so I did, and my nonfiction pet-writing career was born.
 A few thousand articles and 30 nonfiction pet books later, my dream of writing fiction became a reality by combining the cat and dog expertise with fast-paced emotion-driven stories in novels.
-My debut thriller LOST AND FOUND introduced animal behaviorist September Day and her service dog Shadow, and my most current release HIDE AND SEEK continues her story.
+My debut thriller LOST AND FOUND introduced animal behaviorist September Day and her service dog Shadow, and another eight books continues their story.

 But I never could have imagined that writing about cats and dogs would lead me BACK to the stage—to the Honey McGee Playhouse as a playwright/composer with my partner-in-thespian-crime, Frank Steele.